And other interesting sustainability-related questions.

 In the following interview, Anna Chashchyna (Environmental and Social Impact Officer at Eurocape New Energy, author on Medium, host of Sustainability Explored) talks to Dr Anna Itkin (The Inceptery).

-#SustainabilityExplored is a podcast on sustainability and innovations in business and economy.
+#SustainabilityExplored is a podcast on sustainability and innovations in business and the economy.

-The podcast is around 30 minutes and offers insights from Anna Itkin where she shares her opinions and answers on questions such as:
+The podcast is around 30 minutes and offers insights from Anna Itkin where she shares her opinions and answers to questions such as:

 – What is a sustainable business model and how is it different from the traditional business model?

-- What kinds of challenges are companies usually usually looking to solve or implement?
+– What kinds of challenges are companies usually looking to solve or implement?

 – How big should the primary investment in re-shaping business towards sustainability be?